deis/workflow/src/quickstart/provider/azure-acs/boot.md

 ]
 ```

-Replace the value of SUBSCRIPTION_ID with the desired subscription id where you want to deploy from the previous step.
-We also set the active subscription to deploy to.
+The `id` field from the `az login` command is the Azure Subscription Id.
+This id will be used throughout the guide.
+As a matter of convenience, set an environment variable named `SUBSCRIPTION_ID` with the value of the id (e.g. 57849302-a9f0-4908-b300-31337a0fb205).
+Check the configuration by setting the active subscription with `az account set`:
 ```
-SUBSCRIPTION_ID=57849302-a9f0-4908-b300-31337a0fb205
+$ export SUBSCRIPTION_ID=57849302-a9f0-4908-b300-31337a0fb205
 $ az account set --subscription="${SUBSCRIPTION_ID}"
 ```

 ## Create an Azure Service Principle

 Next, create an Azure Service Principle that will be used to provision the ACS Kubernetes Cluster.
-Service Principles are entities that have permission to create resources on your behalf.
+Service Principles are entities that have permission to create resources in an Azure Subscription.
 New Service Principles must be given a unique name, a role, and an Azure subscription that the Service Principle may modify.

 ```
 $ export SP_JSON=`az ad sp create-for-rbac -n="http://acsk8sdeis" --role="Contributor" --scopes="/subscriptions/${SUBSCRIPTION_ID}"`